firassBenNacib/KubleOps/README.md

 # KubleOps

 KubleOps provisions a secure, scalable, and highly available AWS infrastructure for running a multi-tier application on EKS.
-It uses Terraform modules to deploy a multi-AZ VPC with public and private subnets, dual NAT gateways, an EKS cluster (private API), a managed node group, optional bastion, IRSA roles, and Karpenter.
+It uses **official terraform-aws-modules** to deploy a multi-AZ VPC with public and private subnets, configurable NAT (single or dual), an EKS cluster (private API), a managed node group, optional bastion, IRSA roles, and Karpenter.
 An admin EC2 instance bootstraps tooling (Helm, ArgoCD, monitoring) and wires GitOps.
 CircleCI builds and pushes images to ECR and bumps tags in the app manifests repo.
 The AWS Load Balancer Controller handles ingress with ALB.
 ExternalDNS manages Route53 records.

 Manifests: [KubleOps-manifest](https://github.com/firassBenNacib/KubleOps-manifest)